Gourmet Cooking with Purpose: Tavern Direct + NCMEC

 32 oz salsa of your liking

-¼ cup of Tavern on the Green Smokin Chipotle or Tavern on the Green 1870 Steak Sauce
+¼ cup of Tavern on the Green Smokin Chipotle or Tavern on the Green Intl.
+1870 Steak Sauce

 4 cans Great Northern beans – add with liquid